Blog

-What Is a Poker Hand History and How to Use It
+Poker Hand History Explained: How to Analyze Your Decisions

 A poker hand history is a written record of a hand from start to finish.
 It usually includes the table name, blinds, seats, stack sizes, hole cards, betting actions, board cards, showdown information, and final pot.
 Online poker sites create these records automatically, but the concept is useful even if you play live.
 A hand history gives you the facts you need to study a decision without relying on memory.